golangtutorial

 npx tailwindcss init

-Then we’ll modify the tailwind.config.js file to look like this:
+Modify your tailwind.config.js to look like this:

 module.exports = {